Leading Co-Design in Complex Systems

 How is it delivered?

-The next course consists of four online training sessions with up to 22 participants, delivered once a week for a month.
+The course can be taken either as a one-day in-person workshop or via four online training sessions (with up to 22 participants), delivered once a week for a month.

 It involves hands-on exercises and discussion, with individual and small group activities, as well as presentations and Q&A.